a2stuff/a2d/src/toolkits/BTK.md

 ### Draw ($00)
 Draw the button, including frame and label, considering the disable state.

-If the `window_id` is no-zero, the control's window GrafPort is selected before any drawing is performed.
+If the `window_id` is non-zero, the control's window GrafPort is selected before any drawing is performed.
 When processing update events, use `Update` instead.

 ### Update ($01)